 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by ROC on January 3, 2012 and has 353 pages.
+urban fantasy that was published by ROC on January 3, 2012 and has 353 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include An Apple for the Creature, Death's Rival, Blood Trade, Kicking It, Blood in Her Veins, Mercy Blade, Shadow Rites, Bloodring, Seraphs

 Fourth in the Jane Yellowrock urban fantasy series revolving around Jane, a skinwalking, vamp killing, security expert who rides a Harley.
 This installment takes place in Asheville, North Carolina.

 I do enjoy Jane’s exchanges with Beast.
 Beast has such a basic, simple approach to life.